nexusstar/dotfiles/README.md

 # dotfiles

-This repository consists of configuration for some tools I use within my Linux ([Ubuntu][]) and Vim environment.
+This repository consists of configuration for some tools I use within my Linux ([ArchLinux][]) and NeoVim environment.

-##Before Install

-Make sure that the system has at least git installed

 ## Install Arch Linux